Domain-Driven Design in ASP.NET Core Web API

 Creating and Applying Database Migration:

-In Visual Studio, open the Package Manager Console and execute the Add-Migration and Update-Database commands as follows to generate the Migration file and then apply the Migration file to create the ECommerceDB database and required tables:
+In Visual Studio, open the Package Manager Console and execute the Add-Migration and Update-Database commands as follows to generate the Migration file.
+Then, apply the Migration file to create the database and the required tables.
+Please execute these commands in the Infrastructure project, which contains the DbContext class.

 Domain-Driven Design (DDD) in ASP.NET Core Web API